booch/presentations/Architecture-Big-and-Small/slides.md

 - Slides: http://craigbuchek.com/arch
+    - Hit P to see notes
     - Source: https://github.com/booch/presentations

 ???

-- One reason I give talks at conferences is to start a conversation.
+- One reason I give talks at conferences is to start a conversation
-- Please don't hesitate to come talk to me.
+- Come talk to me
+    - Or send me a message
+    - Or send me a job offer :D
+- Thank YOU for coming

 ------

+- Thanks also to:
+    - Madison Ruby+ organizers
+        - For selecting my talk
+    - Members of STL Linux meetup
+        - Feedback on a preview version of the talk

 - I used a tool called [Remark][remark] to create and show these slides.